 But to Tricia, the journey is not complete until each piece has found a home.
 “It is my biggest pleasure to see a piece being worn and loved,” she says.

-Tricia works from her loft on New York City’s Bowery.
+Tricia works from her studio in downtown New York City.